zeldigas/text2confl/docs/user-guide.md

 ## Initial setup

-Assuming that you plan to store many documents uploaded to confluence and version them in some VCS (e.g. git) it makes sense to spend some time and configure the place for our docs and make it in the way so that subsequent uploads will require minimal amount of parameters or not parameters at all.
+Assuming that you plan to store many documents uploaded to Confluence and version them in some VCS (e.g. git) it makes sense to spend some time and configure the place for our docs and make it in the way so that subsequent uploads will require minimal amount of parameters or not parameters at all.
 If you want just to quickly upload something, say just one document you can check [adhoc upload section](#adhoc-upload) below.